 Connect the black wire with the Arduino’s Ground…

 Connect the blue wire with the Arduino’s Analog pin A0..

 so that’s all about the interfacing, now let’s have a look at the pH sensor Arduino programming/code.

 Arduino pH sensor code / Programming:

 This is a very simple and basic program to find the pH value of different liquids, I will be using some known liquids, whose pH values are already known.
-For the demonstration purposes, I will be using Water, Milk, and a cold drink.
+For demonstration purposes, I will be using Water, Milk, and a cold drink.
 In upcoming tutorials, I will modify this program and display the pH Values on the LCD.
-I will also make an IOT version of the same project.
+I will also make an IoT version of the same project.